arasparsa/MNE-Python-Crash-Course/README.md

 # MNE-Python-Crash-Course [2026]
-Welcome to this end-to-end tutorial designed to take you from setting up your local Python environment to analyzing real-world clinical EEG data from the **CHB-MIT Scalp EEG Database**.
+This repository is a quick, step-by-step tutorial of a complete brain signal processing pipeline, from reading raw data to visualizing cortical activity.
+It introduces the four main MNE data structures: SourceEstimate, Evoked, Epochs, and Raw, with a practical example (recorded data from a visual-auditory experiment).

-This repository acts as a teaching resource and a practical implementation of workflows inspired by the Pybrain Workshop.
+This repository acts as a teaching resource and a practical implementation of workflows inspired by [MNE](https://mne.tools/stable/auto_tutorials/index.html) website.

 ---